 Components of the Cell Protoplasm

 The cytoplasm is the primary element of the cell protoplasm, which constitute a significant part of the cell.
-It is the fluid which contains both suspended and dissolved living matter.
+It is a fluid that contains both suspended and dissolved living matter.
 Cytoplasmic organelles like mitochondria, Golgi body, ribosomes etc. are found within the cytosol.

 Watery: A cytosol comprises a transparent or homogenous fluid, which absorbs the light to make the organelles visualize to us under a light microscope.
 We can suppose a live example by taking a glass of water and a glass of milk.
 If we add any solid substance like a pin, then we can easily visualize the pin in water instead of milk.

-Motion: The organelles of a plant and animal cell are at continuous moving state because of the fluid nature of the cytosol.
+Motion: The organelles of a plant and animal cell are in a continuous moving state because of the fluid nature of the cytosol.

 We can easily observe the characteristic difference between the terms, viz. protoplast, protoplasm, cytoplasm, nucleus and cytosol.
 People might get confused with the terms protoplast and protoplasm, but we can easily remember both the terms by looking at the picture given below: